ozgurozdemir/FilmGenerator/README.md

 # FilmGenerator
-Python3 Program That Gives You Suggestion For Movies Film Generator
-Created by Özgür Özdemir
-Uploaded June 13 2017
-This program uses Cinemaximum website with non-commercial purposes

  It is a python3 program that gives you a suggestion based on your watched movies, and also you can see what is in theaters now, add films to your watched list, add your favorite theaters.